-- Its definition
+- The definition of IBP

-- Its true value
+- The true value of IBP

 - How to go about finding the best IBP solution

-Why the sudden interest?
+Why the sudden interest in ibp?

 Question: There is a lot of noise about Integrated Business Planning (IBP) in the market.
 What is driving this?

 Answer: Today, more than ever, there is financial pressure to perform.
 This is driven by the increasing power of retailers and circumstances imposed by the recession.
-This has resulted in the need for companies to clearly understand the financial impact of their decisions; however, four inter-related factors make this difficult:
+This has resulted in the need for companies to clearly understand the financial impact of their decisions; however, four interrelated factors make this difficult: